nachocaru/xaprb.com/content/blog/2006-04-03-thunderbird-junk-mail-howto.md

 ---
 title: How to train Thunderbird to detect junk mail
-author: Baron Schwartz
-excerpt: "<p>Mozilla Thunderbird has an excellent spam filter built into it, but if you don't understand how it works, it may just frustrate you.
-In this article I'll show you how to use it to its full advantage.</p>"
-layout: post
 permalink: /2006/04/03/thunderbird-junk-mail-howto/
 description:
   - "Explains how to configure Thunderbird's junk mail filter so it works well."